-Before presenting the progress per theme, we will first delve into the rationale behind the sectorplan, which you can refer to from page 244 of this document (in Dutch).
+Before presenting the progress per theme, we will first delve into the rationale behind this overarching SSH-sectorplan, which you can refer to from page 244 of this document (in Dutch).

 Background